 Windows mouse scrolling approach is to scroll per text line, not per pixel.
 That's why scrolling with a normal mouse wheel is usually not smooth but jumps by line(s).

-The Magic Utilities use hi-dpi scrolling to achieve precise scrolling, this technique is well documented by Microsoft sin Windows Vista.
+The Magic Utilities use hi-dpi scrolling to achieve precise scrolling, this technique is well documented by Microsoft since Windows Vista.
 It sends lots of very small scroll amounts, about 100 times more than a mouse wheel, that's why scrolling is smooth and pixel precise.
 This works great in all web browsers and most applications.

-Standard Windows text components can't do smooth scrolling, that's why it's still scrolling by line, for example Notepad.
+Note: Standard Windows text components can't do smooth scrolling, that's why it's still scrolling by line, for example Notepad.

 Scrolling out of control